Freedom Planet 2: Reception

+The Nintendo Switch, PlayStation 5, and Xbox Series X versions of Freedom Planet 2 all received generally favorable reviews, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 81% of critics.
+Fellow review aggregator OpenCritic assessed that the game received strong approval, being recommended by 81% of critics.

 In pre-release impressions, Chris Moyse of Destructoid said that he liked Freedom Planet 2s visuals and "Saturday morning vibe", calling it "delightful" and "pretty tubular".
 In a post-release review, Dominic Tarason of PC Gamer described the title as similar to a long-lost Sega Saturn game, noting how much it had evolved away from Sonic the Hedgehog.
 Calling the game "worth the wait" following its seven-year development, he nevertheless recommended that newcomers start with the first game.
 Saying that the boss fights were almost all "a joy", he praised the inclusion of a block button and a greater amount of control given to all characters.
 He noted that the game was forgiving due to its accessibility options, allowing players to greatly reduce or increase the difficulty at will.

 Remarking that the cutscenes and story were improved compared to the original game, where they could be "overlong" and with inconsistent voice acting, he praised the new voice acting and the game's setting.
 Saying that there was "not much to nitpick here", he summed it up as one of his favorite games of 2022.

-Bobinator of Hardcore Gaming 101 said that the tone of Freedom Planet 2 was more consistently "cartoony" than the first game, which was infamous for its tonal shift, with Merga still being threatening, but not as dark or murderous as the previous villain, Lord Brevon.
+Robert "Bobinator" Naytor of Hardcore Gaming 101 said that the tone of Freedom Planet 2 was more consistently "cartoony" than the first game, which was infamous for its tonal shift, with Merga still being threatening, but not as dark or murderous as the previous villain, Lord Brevon.
 Calling the story earnest and its voice acting charming, he nevertheless said that those who did not enjoy the story of the first game would similarly be turned away.
 Praising the game's combat and level design, he noted that levels were about half as long compared to the original title, calling it a welcome change due to their formerly overlong and fatigue-inducing length.
 He also enjoyed the game's boss fights against giant enemies, and the addition of a world map that allowed players to revisit previous areas.

 Describing Freedom Planet 2 as "truly massive" in scope, he also said that the graphics were overhauled with "real artistic care".
 He noted that the removal of its "Sonic-esque trappings" helped it stand out on its own.
 Summing it up as "the best of its kind in a rare few" that were not inspired by Nintendo games, he stated that "whatever flaws the original game have had are mostly gone".